-Before you get into advertising, you have to decide what you actually want to do when you get to an agency.
-In general, there are two roads to take - creative, or accounts.
+Before you get into advertising, you have to decide what you want to do when you get to an agency.
+In general, there are two roads to take - creative or accounts.
 This is, of course, a massive generalization; there are many roles not even covered by those descriptions.
 A typical advertising agency structure includes, but is not limited to, the following key roles:

-Say Goodbye to Regular 9-5 Hours
+Say Goodbye to Regular 9 to 5 Hours

 All too often, inspired advertising is not produced in a traditional working week.
 Be prepared for long nights, weekends and a whole lot of rejection.
 The creative work is the heart and soul of any ad agency.
 It's the product.
 Which means it has to be great work.